 - 1-2 celery stalks finely chopped

 - 500 g tomato passata (17floz)

 - 500 ml vegetable stock (16floz) cubes dissolved in water or homemade stock.

 - 1 handful fresh parsley chopped

-- 1 fresh peperoncino (red chili pepper) chopped (optional)
+- ½ fresh peperoncino (red chili pepper) chopped (optional) or red chili flakes

 If using dried chickpeas

 - Put the dried chickpeas to soak in water overnight.
 In the morning, drain the chickpeas and cover with fresh water.
 Add salt and bring to a boil.
 Lower the heat and simmer until ready about 1 hour depending on the size and age of the chickpeas.
 You can also cook the chickpeas in the pressure cooker for about 20 minutes.
 Once cooked drain the chickpeas.